 Why do you think you need to optimize a webpage?
-Let me answer! because you will dramatically increase your chances of ranking at the top of Google’s Search Engine results.
+Let me answer!
+Because you will dramatically increase your chances of ranking at the top of Google’s Search Engine results.

 Why would you want to spend hours writing content for a page or post that might never be seen online?
 Not me!
 As the saying goes…